ten tips to hold onto your warm leads

 9. Add a human touch to your tech stack

 Using B2B lead generation tools will help you scale sales activities, but adding a human touch to your tech stack can help keep your leads warm.
+Make sure your contact information and lead data in your CRM is always up-to-date.

 “While marketing automation is a powerful tool to help streamline your sales process, it can be set up to overcomplicate things and lead to missed opportunities,” says Matthew Ramirez, founder of Rephrasely.